Kuttesch/W-Seminar/README.md

 # Solar Power Management System

-The Solar Power Management System is a simplified functional model that was part of a W-Seminar work at Karolinengymnasium Rosenheim in the field of building physics.
+The Solar Power Management System is a simplified functional model that was part of a W-Seminar work at Karolinen-Gymnasium Rosenheim in the field of "Bauphysik".
 It demonstrates the basic principles of managing and monitoring a solar power system.
 It's written in Arduino C and can control relays to manage power flow and display system information on an LCD.

 ## Table of Contents